-How to choose the best learning method for you
+How to choose the best English learning method for you

 Apps, blended learning, face-to-face teaching, and immersive courses.
 Which is the best option for you?
 Everybody has different learning styles.
 Some people learn better through role play, written exercises, or gamification.
 Choosing the best learning method will depend on your level, how much time you have available, your goals, and your budget.
 Here are 6 things to consider when deciding which learning method is best for you.